kenzinielsen/Weather-Dashboard/README.md

 # Weather-Dashboard

 ## Purpose
-A weather dashboard where you can search for a cities weather.
-Once searched, you'll receive the current and future weather conditions for that specific city!
-You can also view the forcast for the next 5 days.
+A website where you can search for a cities weather.
+Once searched, you'll receive the current weather conditions for that specific city!
+You will also be able to view the forcast for the next 5 days.

 ## Built With
 * HTML